gitLepre/pokedex/README.md

 ## About the website

 The website is made using Angular v13 - now refactored to v15 to implement standalone components.
-It is a very simple yet (hopefully) effective showcases of my abilities in API integration, SCSS, TypeScript, HTML5, UI and UX design and attention to responsiveness (it's mobile-friendly).
+It is a very simple yet (hopefully) effective showcase of my abilities in API integration, SCSS, TypeScript, HTML5, UI and UX design and attention to responsiveness (check out mobile sizes too!).

-You can Search and Filter Pokemons and see their combact stats, evolution lines and extra informations fetched using the PokeAPI V2 APIs.
+The actual list of Pokemon is parsed from the Pokedex.ts file available in the shared folder, while the specific informations related to a pokemon are parsed from the PokeAPI V2 APIs.
+You can Search and Filter Pokemons and see their combact stats, evolution lines and extra informations.